odpi/egeria-docs/site/docs/guides/index.md

 # Using Egeria

 Egeria's guides provide practical guidance on different aspects of using Egeria in your organization.
 As a technology, Egeria has a lot of features and these are explained along with information about each feature's business value and how to incorporate it in your organization.
-Usiing Egeria should enable your organization to change the way it works, by improving the collaboration and shared understanding of your data and digital resources.
+Using Egeria should enable your organization to change the way it works, by improving the collaboration and shared understanding of your data and digital resources.

 --8<-- "snippets/getting-started.md"